awsdocs/amazon-redshift-developer-guide/doc_source/r_MOD.md

 # MOD function<a name="r_MOD"></a>

-The MOD function returns a numeric result that is the remainder of two numeric parameters\.
-The first parameter is divided by the second parameter\.
+Returns the remainder of two numbers, otherwise known as a *modulo* operation\.
+To calculate the result, the first parameter is divided by the second\.

 ## Syntax<a name="r_MOD-synopsis"></a>